cvs-health/testilo/README.md

     requester: 'you@yourdomain.tld'
   },
   creationTime: '2023-11-20T15:50:27',
-  timeStamp: '7is3i'
+  timeStamp: '231120T1550'
 }
 ```

 Testilo has substituted the `private` acts from the `acme` target of the batch for the placeholder when creating the job.
 Testilo also has:
 - let the script determine the browser type of the `launch` act.
-- added a unique timestamp to the job.
 - added the creation time to the job.
+- added a unique timestamp to the job (a more compact representation of the creation time).
 - given the job an ID that combines the timestamp with the script ID and the batch ID.
 - inserted a `sources` property into the job, recording facts about the script, the batch, the target, and the email address given by the user who requested the merger.